Tensor Polarizability of the Nucleus and Angular Mixing in Muonic Deuterium: Tensor Polarizability

 where $Z$ is the nuclear charge number, $\alpha$ is the fine-structure constant and $m_r$ is the reduced mass.
 With Friar and Payne~\cite{FrPa2005deuteron}, we assume that the polarizability tensor $(\alpha_P)^{i j}$ of the nucleus can be expressed as

-Here, the constants $\alpha_E$, $\sigma_N$ and $\tau_N$ parameterize the electric (scalar), vector ($\ell = 1$) and tensor ($\ell = 2$) components of the nuclear polarizability, respectively.
+Here, the constants $\alpha_E$, $\sigma_N$ and $\tau_N$ parameterize the scalar ($\ell = 0$), vector ($\ell = 1$) and tensor ($\ell = 2$) components of the nuclear polarizability, respectively.
+The second-rank nuclear spin tensor is

 We denote Cartesian indices by superscripts and use the Einstein summation convention.
 For the (static) scalar and tensor polarizabilities of the deuteron, the calculated results of Friar and Payne~\cite{FrPa2005deuteron} read as follows,

 These results are expressed in terms of a polarization volume, {\em i.e.}, in units of fermi cubed.
 For reference, we indicate the conversion of the polarization volume to the SI polarizability, which, for the scalar polarizability, reads as follows,